 UK volunteers, Vish, Emma, Ken and Jake, walk between Porridge and Rice schools in Ngando with deputy head teacher, Mary.
 Good walking shoes are essential when in Nairobi with the charity.

-Jake, Emma, Jude, and Ken walk with Mary, deputy head teacher of Excel School, walk along the the main road in Ngando taking their water bottles with them.
-It is important to drink water throughout the day.
+Jake, Emma, Jude, and Ken walk with Mary, deputy head teacher of Excel School, along the the main road in Ngando taking their water bottles with them.
+It is important to drink water throughout the day given the temperatures in Kenya.

 Vish, Jake, Emma, Jude, Ken, and John walk on the main road through Ngando, from Excel school to Lizpal school, a journey of about 15 minutes.
 The sun is hot, and this is enough time to burn so hats or sun screen are essential.

 Volunteers from the Netherlands and the UK use one of the main thoroughfares of the Nairobi slums, the Nairobi railway track.
-Trains run twice a day, early morning and late evening, so the track remains clear for most of the day.
+Trains run twice a day, early morning and late evening, so the track remains clear of trains for most of the day, providing a wonderful clear path for the people of the slums.

 Jake, Kuljit, Lucy, and Ken, volunteers from the UK, on their way to Excel School in Ngando after a short ride from Wildebeest Eco Camp, home while in Nairobi.